guidance-guarantee-programme/pension_guidance/content/mix_options.md

 You can mix the ways you take your pension pot.

 - You can mix the pension options, eg use some of your pot to get an adjustable income and some to buy an annuity.
-- Not all providers offer all the options.
+- Not all pension providers offer all the options.
 - If you have multiple pots, you can use different options for each pot, eg leave one pot untouched and take cash in chunks from another.

 {: .info-notice--mix-options}